-Grant award recipients are required to submit quarterly progress reports to the BSCC.
-Progress reports are a critical element in the BSCC's monitoring and oversight process.
-Grantees that are unable to demonstrate that they are making sufficient progress toward project goals and objectives and that funds are being spent down in accordance with the Grant Award Agreement could be subject to the withholding of funds.
-Once grants are awarded, the BSCC will work with grantees to create custom progress reports.
-Applicable forms and instructions will be available to grantees on the BSCC's website.
+Grant award recipients are required to submit quarterly progress reports (QPRs) to the BSCC.
+QPRs are a critical element in the BSCC's monitoring and oversight process.
+Grantees that are unable to demonstrate that they are making sufficient progress toward project goals and objectives and show that funds are being spent in accordance with the Grant Agreement could be subject to the withholding of funds.
+Once grants are awarded, the BSCC will work with grantees to create custom QPRs.